 The digital candy thermometer CDN DTC450 has an adjustable steel clip to attach it to the pan and a pocket clip.
 The display is large and easy to read, although several users report that the screen can be very difficult to read or may even pixelate as temperatures rise.

 There is an audible alarm that sounds before and through temperature targets.
-This thermometer is hand wipe only, made with 304-grade stainless steel, and allows user re-calibration.
+This thermometer is hand wipe only, made with 304-grade stainless steel, and allows user recalibration.

-- Digital candy and deep-fry thermometer
+- Digital candy and a deep-fry thermometer

 - Temperature range 40°F to 450°F